John Njamah

 John Njamah is a Nollywood actor, film producer, and film director.
 He is known for directing Fuji House of Commotion, Tinsel, Living In Lagos, Solitair, Casino, Emerald, Tide, and My Flatmates.

 Early life and education

 John Njamah was born on April 17 as a twin at Njaaba in Orlu local government of Imo State.
 He obtained his first degree from Obafemi Awolowo University where he studied Dramatic Arts.
+He is the elder brother of Nollywood actress, Empress Njamah.